DocAdam/adamthepugh/site/docs/writing-samples/edited-enterprise-samples.md

 - showing or hiding plugins within a task
 - showing task connections to goals

-These examples show clear sequencing, scoped notes, and administrative task support.
+These examples show sequencing, scoped notes, warnings where needed, and support for real administrative tasks rather than abstract examples.

 ### Reference and structured content